hussein-esmail7/sh/README.md

 ### update.sh This program is a collection of update commands so that I don't
 have to worry about updating individual items and I just have to run this.

+### yta.sh
+This program uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) to download just the audio of a passed YouTube video.
+I use yt-dlp instead of YouTube-dl because it is better-maintained and downloads videos faster.

 ## Donate
 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/husseinesmail)